-Construction sites are dangerous places to work.
 Follow these 10 simple construction site safety rules to keep yourself, and others, safe.

-PPE is your last line of defence should you come into contact with a hazard on site.
+It can't protect you if you don't wear it.
 Wear your hard hat, safety boots and hi-viz vest as a minimum, along with any additional PPE required for the task being carried out.

-Construction work is messy.
 Remember to keep your work area tidy throughout your shift to reduce the number of slip and trip hazards.
-Pay particular attention to high risk areas such as access and escape routes.
+Pay particular attention to areas such as access and escape routes.

 You are responsible for your own behaviour.
 Construction sites are dangerous places to work.
 Make sure you remain safety aware throughout your shift.

-Your employer should ensure a risk assessment is carried out for activities.
+Follow construction safety signs and procedures.
+These should be explained to you in your induction (rule number 2).
+Your employer should ensure a risk assessment is carried out for your activities.
 Make sure you read and understand it.

-Make sure your work area is safe.
 Don’t work at height without suitable guard rails or other fall prevention.
 Don’t enter unsupported trenches.
 Make sure you have safe access.
 Don’t work below crane loads or other dangerous operations.

-Action can only be taken quickly if management are not aware of the problem, and the sooner problems are resolved the less chance for an accident to occur.
+Action can only be taken quickly if the management has been made aware of the problem.
+The sooner problems are resolved the less chance for an accident to occur.

 Never remove guard rails or scaffold ties.
-Do not remove guards.
+Do not remove machine guards.
 Do not attempt to fix defective equipment unless you are competent to do so.
 Do not ever tamper with equipment without authorisation.